crisdiaz-github/Webglprueba/README.md

 -Move, rotate and zoom the camera with your mouse.

--Simple walls creation and editing, for future maps creation with vision mechanics and maybe fog of war.
+-Simple walls creation and editing, for future maps creation with vision mechanics and fog of war.

 -Option to change the graphics quality and a option to change how much time for the dices to be cleaned.